zeynepaki/tgv-prototype/README.md

 The project consists of three parts

-- a set of scripts to get OCR data and related metadata from a variety of holding libraries
+- a set of scripts to get OCR data and related metadata from a variety of holding libraries (in `fetcher/`)
-- scripts to populate a search backend using Typesense
+- scripts to populate a search backend using Typesense (`fetcher/insert.py`)
-- a demo frontend against the Typesense API.
+- a demo frontend against the Typesense API  (`frontend/`)

-It is supported by a number of utility functions.
+It is supported by a number of utility functions (`fetcher/utils.py`)

 Most functionality in the Python scripts can be used either as a module or from the command-line.

-Typesense hostname, port, and API key needs to be set across a number of scripts.
+It is accompanied by files which specify a containerised application, split over `./compose.yml` and the Dockerfiles in `docker/`.

 ### Data and metadata retrieval